ZacharyZhong1/MacrovascularCorrectionPipeline/README.md

 	- Note: Replace the fMRI folder in the script with your own data.

 - Yv_Extractor.m
-	- Function: Extracts BOLD signal from the voxel with the highest fBV as a surrogate for oxygenation level (Yv) changes.
+	- Function: Extracts BOLD signal from the voxel with the highest fBV as a surrogate for oxygenation level (Yv) changes as input signal for simulation.
 See Refs.
 1 & 2 for methods.
 	- Note: Replace the fMRI folder in the script with your own data.

 - Simulation_Pipeline_Yv.m